 - A dialog will pop up on both your mobile and computer screen.
 Select the “Pair” option on both screens to complete the connection.

-Transferring over a Bluetooth Connection
+Transferring Files Over Bluetooth Connection

 - To transfer a file from the phone to the computer, right click the Bluetooth icon on the computer notification area and select “Receive file” option.